 Around the year 980, at last. the Europe finds the way of forming a coalition against Saracens and the base of Fraxinetum is destroyed.
 In the liberation of the Susa valley Arduin Glabrion, Marquis of Turin, put himself in evidence, as we will see.
 Certainly when the region is delivered from incursions, its economical and social situation, not good before, is now quite difficult, in particular in the West part, but anyway there are symptoms of a recovery, in some cases aldeady started.

 |Development brought by monasteries|

 The work of monks is patient and systematic, the lands received as donations are tilled, forests are stopped.
-Canals for water are built for irrigating the land, using also techniques introduced by Saracens, lakes and marshes are drained.
+Canals for water are built for irrigating the land, using also techniques introduced by Saracens, lakes and marshes are drained (we note that in that time the channelsto bridle water are called "bialere" as they are called nowadays in Piedmontese).
 The landscape startes to change its aspect.
 The farmer life restarts around monasteries, which soon reach the functions of true agricultural undertakings.
 Also the new cultivations, introduced by Saracens, are implemented and improved.

 As we have already said, to this development contribute the Lords of the time, with donations often accompained by the imposition of abbots belonging to the Lord's family, in order to maintain the control over the territory.
 All this work is possible thanks to the hard monastic rules, which impose not to surrend in front of any toil.